microsoft/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 7. In the Visual Studio **Web Publish Activity** view, observe the Publish Succeeded message, along with the URL to the site.

    ![Web Publish Activity view with the publish process status and Web App url](media/vs-web-publish-succeeded.png "Web Publish Activity")

+   > If you experience an error saying "MSB4018 The "RazorTagHelper" task failed unexpectedly", please add the following environment variable to VM, restart Visual Studio and publish again:
+      Variable: DOTNET_HOST_PATH
+      Value: dotnet

 8. A web browser should open to the published site.
 If not, open the URL of the published Web App in a browser window.